dsfaccini/ask-pydantic/README.md

 # ask-pydantic

-A CLI tool to ask questions about Pydantic AI and Logfire documentation using AI-powered search.
+A python library and CLI tool to ask questions about Pydantic AI and Logfire documentation using AI-powered search.

 ```bash
 # run with uvx